zwartopwit/paspartout.api.public.v2.js/README.markdown

 - per_page:  <i>(the amount of records that are loaded; defaults to 30 if no value found in the paspartout settings)</i>
 - page: <i>(the page in pagination; for example if you have 40 projects and 30 per_page, project 32 will be on page 2)</i>

+Data you load will be cached.
+The second time you request the same url you will get the cached data returned.
+To get a fresh version of the url pass this option:

+- force

 ## Important